TradingPlatforms UK Spread Betting Platforms

 If you’re based in the UK and looking to trade in a tax-efficient way, it might be worth considering a spread-betting platform.

-In doing so, you’ll still be able to trade assets like stocks, forex, gold, and oil, but you won’t pay any tax on your profits.
+In doing so, you’ll still be able to trade assets like stocks, forex, gold, and oil, but you won’t pay any tax on your spread betting profits.
 This is because spread betting falls under the umbrella of gambling in the UK, which, since 2010, has been tax-free.

 In This Guide